MarJC5/scop/README.md

 The goal of this project is to create a small 3D game engine using OpenGL.
 The engine will be able to load a 3D model in OBJ format, display it on the screen, and allow the user to interact with it using the keyboard and mouse.

+### GPUs vs CPUs

+A GPU is a processor specialized in parallel computing.
+It is composed of thousands of small cores that can perform calculations simultaneously.
+A CPU is a processor specialized in sequential computing.
+It is composed of a few large cores that can perform calculations one after the other.

+### OpenGL

+OpenGL is a cross-platform API for rendering 2D and 3D vector graphics.
+It is used in a wide range of fields, including CAD, virtual reality, scientific visualization, information visualization, flight simulation, and video games.

+### GLFW

+GLFW is a cross-platform library for creating windows with OpenGL contexts and managing input and events.
+It is commonly used as the windowing system in games with OpenGL.

 ## Documentations

 - [OpenGL](https://www.opengl.org/)